evolvingstuff/vdw2/content/posts/high-dose.md

 │   ├── TextNode
 │   │   full_match: `\nIs not the same as a `
 │   │   inner_content: `\nIs not the same as a `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Overview Loading of vitamin D|Loading Dose))`
 │   │   inner_content: `Overview Loading of vitamin D|Loading Dose`
-│   │   page: `Overview Loading of vitamin D|Loading Dose`
+│   │   page: `Overview Loading of vitamin D`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Overview Loading of vitamin D|Loading Dose`